LuxJakob/blutspenden/README.md

 # vitalStatsVB

-A Visual Basic project to parse health data from CSV files, visualize it with (? - TBD), and automate a bit with GitHub Actions.
+A Visual Basic project to track my blood donations, store the data in AWS, and visualize it in Grafana — partially automated with GitHub Actions.

 <!--
 HEALTHDATA: